suxuekun/libpyiotcloud/README.md

 7 docker containers and microservices

-1. Webserver - Nginx
+1. Webserver - Nginx (contains SSL certificates; all requests go through this; it forwards to HTTP requests to webapp or restapi)
-2. Webapp - Ionic
+2. Webapp - Ionic (front-end web framework that can also be compiled for Android)
-3. Restapi - Flask with Gunicorn
+3. Restapi - Flask with Gunicorn (back-end API called by web app and mobile apps)
-4. Messaging - RabbitMQ
+4. Messaging - RabbitMQ (device communicates directly with RabbitMQ; web and mobile apps communicates to device via RabbitMQ)
-5. Database - MongoDB
+5. Database - MongoDB (database for storing device information for registered devices)
-6. Notification
+6. Notification (handles sending of messages to email/SMS recipients)
-7. Historian
+7. Historian ()

 ### UML Use case diagram: